Valkirie/HandheldCompanion/README.md

 A combination of a Windows service and a touch interface to take advantage of your device's inertial measurement unit (IMU) and enhance your gaming experience with the controller.

 ## About
-The **Controller Service** provides gyroscope and accelerometer support to devices with an embedded IMU through a virtual controller. **Handheld Companion** front-end provides a touch-enabled interface to manage all service settings and manage your game-specific profiles.
+The **Controller Service** provides gyroscope and accelerometer support to devices with an embedded IMU through a virtual controller. **Handheld Companion** front-end provides a touch-enabled interface to manage all service settings, your game-specific profiles and the overlay.
 - When turned-on, embedded controller will be cloaked to applications outside the whitelist and virtual controller enabled.
 - When turned-off, embedded controller will be uncloaked and virtual controller disabled.